hayaya22333/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 4. Add reload animation or something
 5. Add something that'll explain what the shop items do.
 New ui area?
 6. Add a main quest for the player, final goal?

+### Activity 2C
+1. The RenderPostProcessing Effects is likely associated with the effect created.
+That is the level that enables the red camera effect.
+2. When lerp = 0, the screen looks normal, at 0.5, it's partially blended, and at 1, it's fully red from the texture.
+3. The lerp node determines what percent of color the two original input is used in the final camera display.
+When it's at 0, the texture takes 0% effect on the final rendering, and as the lerp value grows closer to 1, the version of the original colors multiplied by texture 2d is 100% applied.
+4. The new algorithm ensures that the value will always be a non-negative by making the origin located at 0.5, which is important because the lerp node can only take values from 0 to 1.